-When you are absent from class on behalf of the University of Michigan, it is the expectation that you will make alternative arrangements for fulfilling class assignments.
+When absent from class on behalf of the University of Michigan, it is the expectation that the student will make alternative arrangements for fulfilling class assignments.
 The alternative arrangement should not unduly inconvenience either faculty members or other students.
-It is your obligation, if you expect to miss classes, examinations, or other assignments as a consequence of representing the University, to provide your Advisor with reasonable notice for dates of anticipated absences and to work with course tutors to obtain assignments so that you can prepare the necessary academic material.
-Additionally, it is your responsibility to know, be prepared to execute or discuss any material missed.
+It is the student's obligation, if s/he expects to miss classes, examinations, or other assignments as a consequence of representing the University, to provide his/her individual advisor with reasonable notice for dates of anticipated absences and to work with course instructors to obtain assignments so as to prepare the necessary academic material.
+Additionally, it is the student's responsibility to know, be prepared to execute or discuss any material missed.

 All student absences on behalf of the University during the academic year need prior approval from the School's Executive Committee.
-You are required to provide details of the event (e.g., purpose, location, dates).
+Students are required to provide details of the event (e.g., purpose, location, dates).